aMarcireau/origami/README.md

 2. `npm run-script release` to create a new Github release (requires administration rights on this repository).

 The code documentation is held in the [Wiki](https://github.com/aMarcireau/origami/wiki).

-### Help out

-Check the [Projects](https://github.com/aMarcireau/origami/projects) page to see what's urgent or expected by the community.

 ## License